jinjor/poorscript/README.md

 ### Assignment

-Assignment values to objects are not allowed.
+Assigning values to objects are not allowed.
-The `#` operator merges two objects and returns new object.
+Instead, the `#` operator merges two objects and returns new object.

 |JavaScript|PoorScript|
 |:--|:--|